 Bar/Bat Mitzvah Handbook

 We hope that this booklet will answer all the questions you may have about the preparation process.
 It is a time of hard work and intense study for the student and planning of a happy celebration for the family.
-Rabbi Adrian M Schell, Jenny Correia and Glynnis Kanar are always available to answer any questions.
+Rabbi Adrian M Schell, Diane McColl and Glynnis Kanar are always available to answer any questions.

 Throughout this process, we will offer many paths of preparation.
 One of the best ways to prepare is to come regularly to Friday evening and Saturday morning services and participate.
 This way, the student and the family will become familiar with all the prayers and customs of a Saturday morning Shabbat service.